sciabarrado/porting-spring-angular/tutorial.md

 npm start
 ```

-If the prerequisites are satisfied properly you will be able to connect to your browser in post 4020 and [you will see this](1-snapshot.png).
+If you have installed the correct prerequisites you will be able to connect to your browser in post 4020 and [you will see this](1-snapshot.png).

 The application is connecting to the backed in port 8080 and it is performing REST requests.
-You can see this with the command `curl http://localhost:8080/api/product`.
-It will return a JSON with all the content.

-Now we want to deploy this in App Platform.
-Let's do it.
+So far so good.
+The application is properly running locally, and we learned how to build it.
+Now we want to deploy this in App Platform, and we will need to do some changes to adapt to the production environment.

 ## Step 2: deploy the front-end as a static site

-App Platfrom supports almost out-of the box building the front-end as it is a typical javascript application.
+App Platfrom supports almost out of the box building the frontend, as it is a common javascript application.

 You need to create a `.do/app.yaml file` with a entry for a static site as follows: